DeepDoge/discord-steam-proton-rpc/README.md

 # What is this?

 This thing let's Discord see your Steam games that are running with Proton.<br/>
 This is not really using Discord's Rich Rresence, but using Discord's Steam game detection.
-So they look like any other Steam game.<br/>
+So they look like any other Steam game.

-Also works with Flatpak Steam, and works better with it too, since Flatpak Steam processes not showing up on Discord at all, it doesn't have to fight with non-game processes.<br/>
+Also works with Flatpak Steam, and works better with it too, since Flatpak Steam processes not showing up on Discord at all, it doesn't have to fight with non-game processes.

 So it's recommended that you use Flatpak Steam

 # Build And Usage